lee5214/blog-gatsby/content/posts/01-01-2018-How to use gatsby to create my blog#1.md

 #### Install plugins

-This is important, there are handreds of plugins which make gatsby powerful.
+This is important, there are hundreds of plugins which make gatsby powerful.
 Review them here: [Gatsby Plugins](https://www.gatsbyjs.org/packages/).
 Then install 3 basic plugins for styled-components / data grabbing from source file (markdown)  / markdown parser.